datafold/data-diff/README.md

   -w "event_timestamp < '2022-10-10'"
 ```

-#### Code Example: Diff Within a Database
+#### Code Example: Diff Within a Database (available in beta)

-And here's a code example from [the video](https://www.loom.com/share/682e4b7d74e84eb4824b983311f0a3b2), where we compare data between two Snowflake tables within one database.
+Here's a code example from [the video](https://www.loom.com/share/682e4b7d74e84eb4824b983311f0a3b2), where we compare data between two Snowflake tables within one database.

 ```
 data-diff \